thegworld/gtx-browser/docs/testing/resultdb.md

 [TOC]

-# Chromium Integration with ResultDB
+# GTx Browser Integration with ResultDB

 ResultDB is a LUCI service for storing and retrieving test results.
 See also its [public source] and [Google internal documentation].
-As of Q4 2021, all tests on Chrome/Chromium builders have their test results uploaded to ResultDB, and nearly all pass-fail decisions on the builders are based on these results.
+As of Q4 2021, all tests on Chrome/GTx Browser builders have their test results uploaded to ResultDB, and nearly all pass-fail decisions on the builders are based on these results.
 Consequently, any JSON output from a test no longer has little to no impact on the results of the bots.
 (For example, if a test's JSON say that there was a